opattison/olivermakes/_posts/2016-01-29-pine-orchard-site.md

 ## Content and data

-We had a significant challenge for this small project: each item had to be cataloged, photographed, written about – and there were *over 400 of them*.
+We had a significant challenge for this small project: each item had to be cataloged, photographed, and written about – and there were *over 400 of them*.
 Each print or map is unique, and only some of them share metadata, meaning that a unique product item has to exist for each physical object for sale.
 Shopify’s database can handle this just fine, and hosting multiple photos for each item isn’t an issue, but much of Shopify’s UI is (understandably) built around shops that have far fewer unique items.
-It would also create an information architecture challenge: how would we sort, collect, and cross-link this many items?
+It would also create an information architecture challenge: how would we sort, collect, and cross-link so many items?

 ### Identify everything